paul-mccutcheon-ionos/IONOS-Core-DNS-cert-manager-lets-encrypt-K8s-webhook/README.md

 # IONOS-Core-DNS-cert-manager-lets-encrypt-K8s-webhook
-A scripted cert-manager, IONOS Core DNS webhook, installation on IONOS Managed Kubernetes for autmatic installation and update of TLS certificates via the free "Let's Encrypt" ACME service.
+A scripted cert-manager, IONOS Core DNS webhook, installation on IONOS Managed Kubernetes for automatic installation and update of TLS certificates via the free "Let's Encrypt" ACME service.

 Pre-requisites:
-1. An IONOS Managed Kubernetes instance deplpoyed (i.e. https://dcd.ionos.com/latest/ etc)
+1. An IONOS Managed Kubernetes instance depployed (i.e. https://dcd.ionos.com/latest/ etc)
 2. A functioning Linux management host with Kubectl working towards the IONOS Managed Kubernetes cluster and Helm installed
 3. A reserved IP address from the IONOS DCD for the demo NGINX ingress and webserver in Kubernetes
 4. IONOS Core account with registered DNS names that require TLS certificates issued automatically.  (i.e. https://login.ionos.de/ or https://login.ionos.co.uk/ etc)
 5. IONOS Core DNS functioning API access - this requires activation in your account.
-Once completed, you will have two important pieces of data: the Public prefix and the secret.
+Once completed, you will have two important pieces of data: the Public prefix and the secret. (i.e. https://developer.hosting.ionos.de/keys )

 There are two main components:
 a) The main cluster installation that results in a functioning "ClusterIssuer" in the cert-manager namespace, so that various other cluster applications in seperate namespaces may reference this issuer to execute the issueing of new TLS certs, and automatic renewal of expired TLS certificates for your particular domain.